 - The NCAA provides a simple mantra: Avoid Too Much, Too Soon, Too Fast

 - Mental Stress has an impact.
 Anxiety has been linked to the onset of Rhabdo symptoms.
 As anyone who’s ever been the new guy on a crew can attest to, the first day, and the ensuing weeks, can be stressful.
 Combining physical with mental stress can exacerbate both, and lead to a heightened risk of Rhabdo.
 Beware of the mindset that your rookies are coming in with.
+They may want to look at trying some different ways of relaxing themselves mentally to help curb stress.
+Medical marijuana has previously been used to calm racing minds down, however, the law is different in each state for taking this type of alternative remedy and must be researched first, for example, missouri marijuana laws may be different to Californian marijuana laws.

 - Maintain proper hydration